sergicanet9/resume/src/resume.md

    - Lead high performing Software Engineers and Tech Leads across multiple countries, driving the development of critical distributed backend services in a high throughput Sportsbook system.<br />
    - Oversee two strategic domains: one managing logins and real time betting transactions, the other delivering a newly architected rewards engine from scratch, with high potential for revenue growth.<br />
    - Partner with Product, Operations and other Engineering teams to align priorities, shape the roadmap and deliver high impact features that align with business goals and enhance product value.<br />
-   - Foster an engineering culture of collaboration, knowledge sharing and continuous improvement.<br />
+   - Scale the engineering organisation by hiring, designing growth paths and fostering a culture of high performance, collaboration and continuous improvement.<br />
-   - Conduct interviews and assess candidates for technical skills and cultural fit.<br />

 :	*Senior Software Engineer*<i class="time">May 2022 - Feb 2024</i><br />
    - Build new microservices from scratch, written in Go and deployed in Kubernetes clusters.<br />